 If you want to place three tiny homes on wheels on your property to rent out as short-term holiday stays, you’ll need council approval and possibly a change in land use.

-4. Zoning or land use restrictions
+Approval scenario 4: Zoning or land use restrictions

 Some residential, rural, or environmentally sensitive zones may restrict tiny homes on wheels, necessitating a DA or rezoning application.
 Check your local council’s Local Environmental Plan (LEP) to confirm whether THOWs are permitted on your property.

-Navigating the approval process
+Navigating the approval process for tiny homes on wheelss in NSW

-You may also need engineering certifications to prove the tiny home on wheel’s structural safety.
+You may also need engineering certifications to prove the tiny home on wheels structural safety.
 Be aware of application fees, which vary by council, and potential processing times, which can take weeks or months.

 For complex projects, consider hiring a planning consultant to guide you through the process.